Choose Them Carefully.

 We Don’t Know Each Other’s Stories

-We’re led to believe that based on our education, our job roles, and social standing, among other things, we can draw broad sweeping conclusions about people and that they must use those conclusions as their starting point.
-This begins with the words we choose to use.
+We’re led to believe that based on our education, job roles, and social standing, among other things, we can draw broad sweeping conclusions about people and that they must use those conclusions as their starting point.
+And these sweeping conclusions begin with the words we choose to use.

 Words Can Slam the Door Shut